python/typing/docs/spec/generics.rst

 Subclassing
 '''''''''''

-Subclasses of ``Generic``\ s with type parameters that have defaults behave similarly to ``Generic`` ``TypeAlias``\ es.
-That is, subclasses can be further subscripted following normal subscription rules, non-overridden defaults should be substituted in, and type parameters with such defaults can be further specialized down the line.
+Generic classes with type parameters that have defaults behave similarly generic type aliases.
+That is, subclasses can be further subscripted following normal subscription rules, non-overridden defaults should be substituted.

 ::